alanng10/Live/Docue/a.md

 Live meaning is not tagged with the existence of Feel.

 LIVE meaning is not tagged with the existence of FEEL.

+Live word has spell.
+The spell is:
+"L" is for Love Park.
+"i" is for inter seer.
+"v" is for view arch.
+"e" is for emit feel.